How to apply for a waiver letter when you are restoring a company using administrative restoration.

 Pay the £64 application costs (no VAT will be charged).

 Payment should be made by BACS (including internet banking) or CHAPS.
-Please use the dissolved company’s name (or as much of the name that you can fit in) as the reference.
+Please use the dissolved company’s registration number as the payment reference.

 Cheques are no longer accepted.